-One lot of fishing boats were provided to the fisherman's cooperative in order to (Otobe Fishing Port)
+One lot of fishing boats were provided to the fisherman's cooperative in order to facilitate an early recovery around them (Otobe Fishing Port)

-As a result, we have mostly completed the restoration of fishing boats, aquaculture facilities, hatcheries, and more.
-The bases for fishing and aquaculture production have also been restored to predisaster levels.
+As a result, we have completed the restoration of fishing boats, aquaculture facilities, hatcheries, and other things needed by fishermen and fishing cooperatives.
+The bases for fishing and aquaculture production have also been restored to pre-disaster levels.

-From this point forward, in order to restore fishing and aquaculture production output, we are securing new workers for the industry, providing training to ambitious fishermen, improving the returning ratio of salmon, and working at optimizing wakame and scallop production among other initiatives.
+From this point forward, we are securing new workers for the industry, providing training to ambitious fishermen, improving the returning ratio of salmon, and working to maintain and increase aquaculture production of wakame and scallops.